Skip to main content

 The Medicinal Products Advertising Act (HWG) primarily targets human medicine but extends analogously to veterinary medicine via the professional advertising restrictions.
 Concretely: no advertising of prescription veterinary medicines outside professional circles, no testimonials with concrete disease histories, no medicinal product comparisons.
 The Veterinary Medicinal Products Act (TAMG 2022) complements the advertising law for the veterinary dispensary: dispensing rights, release rules and documentation obligations are tightly regulated.
 On the website we communicate medication only generically ("we operate a veterinary dispensary for medicines issued directly from treatment") - without prices, without product names and without shop character.
 An online shop for veterinary medicines or feed is heavily regulated (mail-order pharmacy law, TAMG) and consciously not part of our offering; for this, specialised certified mail-order pharmacies exist.

-GDPR applies to pet-owner data.
-Animal data itself is legally not personal data, but pet-owner data with a treatment reference is sensitive and belongs in the practice management software (animana, Vetera, GeDaVet, VetZ) or the billing system, not on the website.
-On the website we therefore work without permanent storage of treatment-related data: contact and request forms forward entries via a secure SMTP connection directly into your practice mailbox, there are no file uploads, the privacy policy contains the extended mandatory information for the third-party widgets (appointment booking, reviews), and the data processing agreements for these widgets are concluded directly between you and the respective provider.
+Pet-owner data with a treatment reference is sensitive and belongs in your practice management software or billing system, not on the website.
+On the website we therefore work without permanent storage of treatment-related data: contact and request forms forward entries via secure SMTP directly into your practice mailbox, there are no file uploads, and contracts with widget providers are concluded directly by you.
 Our role ends at the widget boundary.

 Animal disease law, notification obligations under the Animal Health Act and the corresponding FLI notes (Friedrich-Loeffler-Institute as the Federal Research Institute for Animal Health) do not belong on the website as a marketing topic, but only as a factual professional note in the relevant livestock or herd management sections where applicable.
 We link FLI, BTK and StIKo Vet where it makes factual sense and avoid overloading pet-owner pages with professional sources that primarily serve colleagues.